 Here is President Obama’s speech and his answers to audience questions:

-The town hall meetings this week come as poll numbers show concern about the U.S. budget deficit and Republicans contend that the health plan would be an expensive mistake, especially during a recession.
+The town hall meetings this week come as poll numbers show people are concerned about the U.S. budget deficit, and Republicans contend that the health plan would be an expensive mistake, especially during a recession.

 “It’s OK if the fringes believe certain things, but you don’t want their ideas creeping into the mainstream,” said Darrell West of the Brookings Institution in Washington, Reuters reported.

-But the administration contends that Mr. Obama’s efforts are paying off and winning converts and blasts opponents for using scare tactics, such as saying reform would create “death panels” to decide whether the elderly would receive treatment, according to Reuters.
+But the administration says Mr. Obama’s efforts are paying off and winning converts and blasts opponents for using scare tactics, such as saying reform would create “death panels” to decide whether the elderly would receive treatment, according to Reuters.

 “I do believe that the president feels strongly that when he makes his case, it helps the case for overall health care reform,” said White House spokesman Robert Gibbs.